Cholinergic Drugs for Alzheimer's Disease : From Central Cholinergic Neurotransmission to Drug Therapies and Natural Products with Multitarget Actions

 23. Introduction

-24. Current bioactive molecules in Alzheimer's Disease therapy
+24. Current bioactive molecules in Alzheimer's disease therapy

-26. Natural anti-AChE compounds for Alzheimer's Disease therapy
+26. Natural antiAChE compounds for Alzheimer's disease therapy

 27. Molecular docking simulation for consistency between SAR results and in vitro AChE inhibitory activities

-28. Conceptual search for MTDs of natural plant compounds for multifactorial Alzheimer's Disease therapy
+28. Conceptual search for MTDs of plant natural compounds for multifactorial Alzheimer's disease therapy

-30. Conclusion and perspectives
+30. Conclusion and perspective

 31. Introduction